Negm101/my_guide_api/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
 ## Features
-This Dart Package Consumes a Restfull Api
+This Dart Package that helps consume a Restfull Api easly for a flutter application